 UniFest is a programme of residential summer schools offered by 6 universities in the West Midlands:

-UniFest is for year 10 students with the potential to be considering higher education who face certain barriers, and need information, advice and support to aspire, attain and plan for progression.
+UniFest is for year 10 students who are considering higher education and need information, advice and support to reach their full potential.

-The UniFest 2018 programme opens for applications in January.
-You can download the UniFest Event Directory and Application Form below:
+The UniFest programme opens for applications in January.

 |Disadvantaged home postcode*||1|